 Your Choices and Access to Information

-Depending on your location and where applicable law requires, you may have the following choices with respect to your Personal Information:
+Depending on your location, including the European Economic Area and the United Kingdom, and where applicable law requires, you may have the following rights with respect to your Personal Information:

-- The right to update your Personal Information by emailing us or, where appropriate, amending the personal details contained in your registered account with us.
-If practically possible, we will make corrections (where appropriate) based on your updated information;
+- to update your Personal Information by emailing us or, where appropriate, amending the personal details contained in your registered account with us.
+If practically possible, we will make corrections based on your updated information;

-- The right to withdraw your consent with respect to Personal Information that is collected on the basis of your consent;
+- to withdraw your consent with respect to Personal Information that is collected on the basis of your consent;

-- The right to request deletion of your Personal Information or object to its processing; and
+- to request deletion of your Personal Information or object to its processing; and

-- The right to lodge a complaint with us or, as applicable, with a supervisory authority.
+- to lodge a complaint with us or, as applicable, with a supervisory authority.

-If you want to learn more about the Personal Information that The Muse has about you, or you would like to exercise your choices regarding your Personal Information, including updating or changing that information, please contact us by email at firstname.lastname@example.org or by mail at the address in the “Questions or Comments” section below.
+If you want to learn more about the Personal Information that The Muse has about you, or you would like to exercise your choices regarding your Personal Information, please contact us by email at email@example.com or by mail at the address in the “Questions or Comments” section below.

 If you no longer want to receive marketing communications from The Muse, please follow the “unsubscribe” instructions that are included at the bottom of each message.
 Please note that if you unsubscribe from our marketing communications, you will still receive administrative messages.

-Please note that due to technical reasons there will likely be a delay in accessing or deleting your Personal Information from our systems if you request it.
-We also will retain personal Information in order to comply with the law, protect our and others’ rights, resolve disputes or enforce our legal terms or policies, to the extent permitted under applicable law.
+Due to technical reasons there may be a delay in accessing or deleting your Personal Information from our systems if you request it.
+We also will retain Personal Information in order to comply with the law, protect our and others’ rights, resolve disputes or enforce our legal terms or policies, to the extent permitted under applicable law.

 Transfer of Information to the United States